WOW! Who Knew Fiber Could Do This!

 They discovered those who ate high amounts of fiber were able to “age successfully.”

-According to the researchers, successful aging means “reaching old age disease-free and fully functional - that is, with ‘absence of disability, depressive symptoms, cognitive impairment, respiratory symptoms, and chronic diseases (e.g: cancer and coronary artery disease).’”
+According to the researchers, successful aging means “reaching old age disease-free and fully functional - that is, with ‘absence of disability, depressive symptoms, cognitive impairment, and respiratory symptoms.’”

 So how did they determine this?